volodymyrhudyma/blog/content/blog/connect-custom-godaddy-domain-to-netlify-website.md

 Congratulations on making it to the end and setting up your custom domain with GoDaddy and Netlify.

-Share it with your friends!

 ## Bonus: Redirect "www" To "non-www"

-You may have noticed that now if you type your domain in the URL, it will redirect you to "**www.<domain>**", which is perfectly fine, but in some cases we may want to get rid of the "**www**" part.
+You may have noticed that now if you type your domain in the URL, it will redirect you to "**www**", which is perfectly fine, but in some cases we may want to get rid of the "**www**" part.

-All we have to do to achieve that is to change the primary domain in the "**Custom Domains**" section in Netlify:
+All we have to do to achieve that is to change the primary domain in the "**Custom Domains**" section in Netlify and confirm our intention to make the change:

 ![Change Primary Domain](/img/screenshot-2021-10-02-at-10.52.44.png "Change Primary Domain")